Oni Mask Tattoos

 These characters may find it funny to mess with humans, but they aren’t going to cause any harm.

-So much so that they pop up as villains in many Japanese folk tales- the same way stories from the UK tend to lean on witches as a source of evil.
+So much so that they pop up as villains in many Japanese folk tales- the same way stories from the UK tend to lean on witches as a source of bad.

-Oni characters are often thought to be the cause of epidemics and large disasters.
+Oni characters are often thought to be the cause of boutades and reversals.

 What do the Oni Look Like?